-- c) Skylights: The installation of skylights located out of sight from street views and in the same plane as the roof (e.g. on the rear slope of a roof or on a flat or low pitched roof) would not require a permit. - d) Solar panels: The installation of solar panels located out of sight from street views and in the same plane as the roof (e.g., at the rear slope of a roof or on a flat or low pitched roof) would not require a permit.

-Exceptions: freestanding panels on poles or those requiring a structural frame for support, located within view of the public realm, require a permit.

-- e) Satellite dishes: The installation of satellite dishes that are located in such a way that they are not visible from the street either at the front, side or rear of buildings does not require a permit. - f) Security lighting and alarm systems: The installation of security lighting and/or alarm systems does not require a permit. - g) Amenity lighting: The installation of porch lighting or other amenity or seasonal lighting does not require a permit. - h) Eavestrough and downspouts: The removal and/or installation of new eavestroughs and downspouts in the same material as the previously existing do not require a permit. - i) Landscaping, soft: The removal and/or installation of vegetative landscaping, such as planting beds, shrubbery and small ornamental trees and the pruning and maintenance of trees or the removal of dead branches or limbs do not require a permit.
+- c) Skylights: The installation of skylights located out of sight from street views and in the same plane as the roof (e.g. on the slope of a roof or on a flat or low pitched roof) would not require a permit. - d) Solar panels: The installation of solar panels located in the same plane as the roof (e.g., at the rear slope of a roof or on a flat or low pitched roof) would not require a permit. - Exceptions: freestanding panels on poles or those requiring removal of historic materials or construction of a structural frame for support, require a permit if located within view of the public realm. - e) Satellite dishes: The installation of satellite dishes that are located in such a way that they are not visible from the street does not require a permit. - f) Security lighting and alarm systems: The installation of security lighting and/or alarm systems does not require a permit. - g) Amenity lighting: The installation of porch lighting or other amenity or seasonal lighting does not require a permit. - h) Eavestrough and downspouts: The removal and/or installation of new eavestroughs and downspouts in the same material as the previously existing do not require a permit. - i) Landscaping, soft: The removal and/or installation of vegetative landscaping, such as planting beds, shrubs and small ornamental trees and the pruning and maintenance of trees or the removal of dead branches or limbs do not require a permit.

-The removal and/or alteration of trees with anticipated mature diameter greater than 20 centimetres at 1.4 m above the ground requires a heritage permit (if located within the front yards or exterior side yards).
+The removal of any tree greater than 20 centimetres in diameter at 1.4 m above the ground requires a heritage permit (if located within the front yards or exterior side yards and contributes to the heritage value or visual character of the Heritage Conservation District).
+See Section 4.6.5 for further detail.

-- j) Landscaping, hard: The removal and installation of hard landscaping, such as driveways, entranceways, paths and parking areas in of the same area and dimension do not require a permit. - k) Fencing: The removal and/or installation of fencing in the rear yard of a property and behind the mid-point of the side façade of a building does not require a permit.
+- j) Landscaping, hard: The removal and installation of hard landscaping, such as driveways, entranceways, paths and parking areas of the same area and dimension do not require a permit. - k) Fencing: The removal and/or installation of fencing in the rear yard of a property and behind the mid-point of the side façade of a building does not require a permit.
 Requirements of any municipal by-laws will also have to be met.